The emc website (and the collation and formation of its content) is owned and operated by Datapharm Ltd.

 Users of our website

 When you use our website, we collect details of visitor behaviour patterns.
 For example, we collect the total number of visits to our websites, the number of visitors to each page and the domain names of our visitors' internet service provider.
 We use this information to analyse trends, administer the site and track users' movements so that we can improve our sites.
+We also use this information to provide certain of our analytics products to our clients, however all such information is provided on an anonymised basis.

 At emc, we care about our users and we would like to reassure you that you are in control of the data that you are sharing with us.